-St. Johns County is committed to considering resident input for the development of the PY2024 Annual Action Plan for the U.S. Department of Housing and Urban Development.
-Residents, especially low-income or potentially marginalized residents in LMI areas, are strongly encouraged to participate in the Survey and public hearings.
+St. Johns County is committed to considering resident input for developing the PY 2025 Annual Action Plan for the U.S. Department of Housing and Urban Development.
+Residents, especially those in lowincome or potentially marginalized LMI areas, are strongly encouraged to participate in the Survey and public hearings.
 County staff, officials, and consultants met with many groups, committees, departments, and organizations to encourage public participation in identifying housing and community development needs.

-The meeting details were published on our website and local media outlets for at least fifteen (15) days prior and the survey was published on our website via Survey Monkey and made available in paper form for over thirty (30) days.
-There were also five in-person public meetings, during which hard copies of the survey were provided.
+The meeting details were published on our website and local media outlets for at least fifteen (15) days prior.
+The survey was published on our website via Microsoft Teams and made available in paper form for over thirty (30) days.
+There were also six in-person public meetings and workshops, during which hard copies of the survey were provided.